Clubs and Leagues: Roller Hockey

 Inwood: And all the way uptown, there is a rollerhockey rink laid out in Dyckman Fields, in Inwood Hill Park along the Hudson River.
-However, it looks like no one uses it for hockey anymore.
-As of 2015, the asphalt condition has been pretty iffy (cracks, with weeds) for at least eight years.
-If you see anyone using it, they're more likely playing pick-up volleyball.
+However, it looks like no one uses it for hockey anymore — if you do see anyone using it, they're more likely playing pick-up volleyball.
+As of 2018, the asphalt condition has been pretty iffy (cracks, with weeds) for at least ten years.
+A Parks Dept. master plan dated 2011 for the northern Manhattan parks shows the rollerhockey rink would eventually be replaced by a soccer field.

 Borough Park: The rink at Betty Rappaport Playground, 53rd St. and Fort Hamilton Pkwy., hosts regular league activity organized by the Fort Hamilton Roller Hockey League.

 Sheepshead Bay: A rink at 2665 Coyle St. and Voorhies Ave. is home to youth and adult hockey play.
 Youth play is organized by the Kings Bay Youth Organization and offers leagues for anywhere from age 5 to age 17.
-Adult play is organized by the new Brooklyn Hockey League, formed in 2006.
+Adult play is organized by the Brooklyn Hockey League.

 Bergen Beach: There is a rink tucked away in Joseph Thomas McGuire Park in Mill Basin.
 Enter the park at the corner of Bergen Ave. and Avenue W and cross the baseball field.
 The rink is alongside the tennis courts.
-There is supposed to be a youth league organized by the Bergen Beach Youth Organization.
+There is or was a youth league organized by the Bergen Beach Youth Organization.